boldflight/BibleConverter/test_EPUB/output/Esther.md

 [7] Drinks were served in golden containers, all of which differed from one another.
 Royal wine was available in abundance at the king’s expense.
 [8] There were no restrictions on the drinking, for the king had instructed all his supervisors that they should do as everyone so desired.
 [9] Queen Vashti also gave a banquet for the women in King Ahasuerus’ royal palace.

+### Queen Vashti is Removed from Her Royal Position

 [10] On the seventh day, as King Ahasuerus was feeling the effects of the wine, he ordered Mehuman, Biztha, Harbona, Bigtha, Abagtha, Zethar, and Carcas, the seven eunuchs who attended him, [11] to bring Queen Vashti into the king’s presence wearing her royal high turban.
 He wanted to show the people and the officials her beauty, for she was very attractive.
 [12] But Queen Vashti refused to come at the king’s bidding conveyed through the eunuchs.
 Then the king became extremely angry, and his rage consumed him.